 The Company conducts operations in many tax jurisdictions throughout the United States.
 In many of these jurisdictions, non-income-based taxes, such as sales and use and telecommunications taxes are assessed on the Company's operations.
 Prior to March 2017, the Company had not billed nor collected these taxes from its customers and, in accordance with U.S. GAAP, recorded a provision for its tax exposure in these jurisdictions when it was both probable that a liability had been incurred and the amount of the exposure could be reasonably estimated.
-These estimates included several key assumptions including, but not limited to, the taxability of the Company's services, the jurisdictions in which its management believes it has nexus, and the sourcing of revenues to those jurisdictions.
-Starting in March 2017, the Company began collecting these taxes from customers in certain jurisdictions, and since then, has expanded the number of jurisdictions where these taxes are being collected.
-Effective January 2018, the Company began to collect taxes in one additional jurisdiction and accordingly, from January 2018, the Company is not recording an additional provision for its exposure for new activities in that jurisdiction.
-The Company expects to continue to expand the number of jurisdictions where these taxes will be collected in the future.
-Simultaneously, the Company was and continues to be in discussions with certain states regarding its prior state sales and other taxes, if any, that the Company may owe.
+These estimates included several key assumptions including, but not limited to, the taxability of the Company's services, the jurisdictions in which its management believes it had nexus, and the sourcing of revenues to those jurisdictions.
+Starting in March 2017, the Company began collecting these taxes from customers in various jurisdiction and since then has expanded to most jurisdictions where these taxes are now being collected.
+Simultaneously, the Company continues to be in discussions with certain states regarding its prior state sales and other taxes, if any, that the Company may owe.